The latest tech news, backed by expert insights

 Investigators comb through data and metadata for signs of cybercriminal activity.

-Forensic examiners can recover digital data from various sources, including web browser histories, chat logs, remote storage devices, deleted space, accessible disk spaces, operating system caches and virtually any other part of a computerized system.
+Forensic examiners can recover digital data from various sources, including web browser histories, chat logs, remote storage devices and deleted or accessible disk spaces.
+They can also extract information from operating system caches and virtually any other part of a computerized system.

 Forensic analysts use different methodologies and digital forensic tools to extract data and insights from digital evidence.

-For instance, to uncover "hidden" data or metadata, they might use specialized forensic techniques, like live analysis, which evaluates still-running systems for volatile data, or reverse steganography, which exposes data hidden using steganography (a method for concealing sensitive information within ordinary-looking messages).
+For instance, to uncover "hidden" data or metadata, they might use specialized forensic techniques, like live analysis, which evaluates still-running systems for volatile data.
+They might employ reverse steganography, a method that displays data hidden that uses steganography, which conceals sensitive information within ordinary-looking messages.

-Investigators may also reference proprietary and open-source tools to link findings to specific threat actors.
+Investigators might also reference proprietary and open source tools to link findings to specific threat actors.

-Once the investigation is over, forensic experts create a formal report that outlines their analysis, including what happened and who may be responsible.
+Once the investigation is over, forensic experts create a formal report that outlines their analysis, including what happened and who might be responsible.

 When digital forensics emerged in the early 1980s, there were few formal digital forensics tools.
 Most forensics teams relied on live analysis, a notoriously tricky practice that posed a significant risk of tampering.

-By the late 1990s, the increased demand for digital evidence prompted the development of more sophisticated tools like EnCase and FTK, which allowed forensic analysts to examine copies of digital media without resorting to live forensics.
+By the late 1990s, the growing demand for digital evidence led to the development of more sophisticated tools like EnCase and forensic toolkit (FTK).
+These tools enabled forensic analysts to examine copies of digital media without relying on live forensics.

 Today, forensic experts employ a wide range of digital forensics tools.
 These tools can be hardware or software-based and analyze data sources without tampering with the data.
 Common examples include file analysis tools, which extract and analyze individual files, and registry tools, which gather information from Windows-based computing systems that catalog user activity in registries.